RediSearch/RediSearch/docs/docs/reference/Query_Syntax.md

 * `[KNN {num|$num} @vector_field $query_vec]` - Return `num` nearest neighbors entities where `query_vec` is similar to the vector stored in `@vector_field`.

 As of version 2.4, we allow vector similarity to be used **once** in the query.
-For more information on vector smilarity syntax, see [Vector Fields](/redisearch/reference/vectors/#querying-vector-fields), "Querying vector fields" section.
+For more information on vector similarity syntax, see [Vector Fields](/redisearch/reference/vectors/#querying-vector-fields), "Querying vector fields" section.

 ## Prefix matching